-Planning
+Planning Development

 Entire staff including users participate and make agreement.
 User characteristics, demand specification, development conditions, etc. are clarified.
 Problems are clarified and shared.
 Evaluation items, measurement methods, quantitative decision criteria are agreed.

-Order of development and evaluation items are
+Order of development and evaluation items are prioritized.
+Users, developer sales staff, spons cognitive psyche inquiry center Success/failure decision based on the agreed criteria.
+Prioritize the items that do not satisfy the criteria.

-prioritized.

-Development

 Prioritize factors dominating usability.
 Use techniques which can satisfy targeting accuracy.
 Give up unnecessary accuracy or tools.
 Quickly only for the necessary part.
 Try not to develop everything at once.

-Users, developers, administrators, sales staff, sponsors, maintenancer, cognitive psychologist, HI expert, inquiry center employee, etc.

-Success/failure decision based on the agreed criteria.

-Prioritize the items that do not satisfy the criteria.

-Measure by the technique which suits the purpose and development phase in the same environment as users.

-Analysis/Examination

-Measurement
+Analysis/Examination Measurement